 Maintaining consistency is essential for making progress.
 Each session builds on the previous one, enabling you to apply what you've learned in your everyday life.

-If regular sessions are too challenging for your schedule, consider a couples therapy intensive.
+If regular sessions are too challenging for your schedule, consider intensive couples therapy.

 Homework Assignments